 Preparing for a Hearing on Sole Custody

-If you are seeking the arrangements for your child or defending against requests for sole custody, it is important to be prepared for court hearings.
+If you are seeking the arrangements for your child or defending against requests for custody, it is important to be prepared for court hearings.
 This includes gathering evidence that shows why this is in the best interests of the children and consulting with an attorney to ensure that you are aware of the applicable state laws.

 Additionally, it is important to be patient and understanding during court proceedings and make sure that any agreements you reach with the other parent are in writing.